Last Updated on November 23, 2023 by Laura Teso

 Once up the turret I met the watchman who cheered me.
 How nice… and funny!

 Then he started to give indications to a group of school children and their professors.
-While he was leading them, I spotted the girl I met before, whose name was Daria, and she agreed to be helped to reach the turret.
+While he was leading them, I spotted the girl I met before, whose name was Daria, and I helped her to reach the turret.
 On the contrary, the guardian led the students from the start (without their “permission”) so they came up in a short time.
-He deprived them of the fun to get lost and find the way on their own.
-I told him so and he explained that, without a guide, school groups make too much confusion, they separate, and then it is too complicated to lead them.
+He deprived them of the fun to find the way on their own.
+I told him so and he explained that, without a guide, school groups make too much confusion, they separate, and then it is impossible to lead them.
 So I was glad I had the chance to reach the turret on my own.

 The funniest thing was that a group of students had already arrived at the turret when five latecomer professors entered the maze.
 The guardian was busy giving directions to other people so the latecomer professors got lost.
 The students obviously enjoyed giving them the wrong directions.
 Such fun!

 After a few photos I decided to face the return.
 But, since I hadn’t much time, I asked the guardian for help.
 On my way out I met the latecomer professors.
-They were laughing, so getting lost was probably more fun for them than for their students!
+They were laughing, they were probably having more fun than their students!

 Did you know that…